DeaconDesperado/mandos/README.md

 Think of mandos as an interface that will allow you to attach instance methods directly to the objects you save in your mongo collections.

+## Getting started

+In order to start attaching methods to your Mongo objects, all you need to do is define an application model that will contain the methods and link it to a collection using the `$config` property.